rhysdg/vision-at-a-clip/README.md

   ```

 - Notice also cosine similrity at `get_similarity_scores` is adusted to handle multiple context - in other words a handful of text embedding can be sent as 'contexts', and send to the function to be evaluated against a single image or a batch of images.

+- Not also that an `OnnxSAM` class is also available with the same instantiation and automatic model download - further examples are on their way along with SigLIP integration